ICanBoogie/bind-activerecord/README.md

 ### The `activerecord` config fragment

-Currently `activerecord` fragments are used to synthesize `activerecord_connections` and `activerecord_models` configurations, which are suitable to create [ConnectionCollection][] and [ModelCollection][] instances.
+Currently `activerecord` fragments are used to configure connections and models, which are suitable to create [ConnectionCollection][] and [ModelCollection][] instances.

 The following example demonstrates how to define connections and models.
-Two connections are defined: `primary` is a connection to the MySQL server;`cache` is a connection to a SQLite database.
+Two connections are
+defined: `primary` is a connection to the MySQL server;`cache` is a connection to a SQLite database.
 The `nodes` model is also defined.

 ```php
 <?php